EEA – Set of Indicators

 Data aggiornamento scheda:

-The tide is a periodic phenomenon of rising and falling sea levels caused by the gravitational attraction exerted by the Moon, the Sun, and other celestial bodies on the Earth's water masses, and secondarily by meteorological disturbances.
-Data from the National Tide Gauge Network (ISPRA) were used to characterize the amplitude of the astronomical component of the tidal signal along Italian coasts.
-As well known, astronomical tides vary significantly across the different Italian seas, reaching their maximum range in the Northern Adriatic and Venice Lagoon, being strongly influenced by the basin's configuration.
+The tide is a periodic phenomenon of rising and falling of the sea surface due to the gravitational attraction exerted by the Moon, the Sun and other celestial bodies on the masses of water present on Earth and secondarily also due to meteorological disturbances.
+Data from the National Mareographic Network (ISPRA) were used to characterize the amplitude of the astronomical component of the tide signal along the Italian coasts.
+As is well known, the astronomical tide presents profound differences in the different Italian seas, reaching its maximum excursion in the Northern Adriatic and in the Venice Lagoon, being also strongly influenced by the configuration of the basin.

 Data aggiornamento scheda: